 For physical health an outdoor activity like foraging also means you will be exposed to the sun, building up your body’s reserves of Vitamin D, important as we head into the winter.
 Being outdoors also encourages more physical activity – walking and exploring woodlands will help amp up your daily step count as you stroll amongst the trees, skip over the roots and push yourself to tackle any hills to find your bounty.

-The mental perks are important too – the colours and shapes of nature have been proved to calm our minds, allowing us to de-stress and take a moment to rebalance.
+The mental perks are important too – the colours and shapes of nature have been proven to calm our minds, allowing us to de-stress and take a moment to rebalance.

 Take advantage of the abundance of mental and physical perks with loved ones, use the time to catch up with family and friends, share a moment with little ones and enjoy connecting to life’s simple pleasures together.